Imagine this scenario with me:

 So far, so good.
 But what does that actually look like for us as homeschool parents?

 That’s a great question!
-And, it’s one we are going to explore over the next several weeks.
+And, it’s one we are going to explore over the next several posts.
 For now, though, I encourage you to ponder the difference between an invitation and a to-do list.
 You will probably discover some amazing insights for you and your kids!

 Remember, stay relational.